alexisorellana/alexisorellana.github.io/_pages/about.md

 social: false
 ---

-I am an Assistant Professor of Economics at the Institute of Economic Policy at Universidad Andrés Bello in Santiago, Chile.
+I am an Assistant Professor of Economics at the Institute for Economic Policies at Universidad Andrés Bello in Santiago, Chile.
 Prior to this position, I was a Lead Economist at the School of Education and Social Policy at Northwestern University and a Postdoctoral Associate at the Wheelock Educational Policy Center at Boston University.

 My research interests lie at the intersection of labor economics and the economics of education.